-LMU Tuition Benefits must be considered as a resource when determining eligibility for federal, state and other university funded sources of financial aid.
-If you are a participant in a tuition program that will cover part of your LMU tuition, you must notify the Financial Aid Office to ensure this resources in coordinated with other financial aid according to federal, state, and university policies.
+LMU Tuition Benefits must be considered as a resource when determining eligibility for federal, state and other university-funded sources of financial aid.
+If you are a participant in a tuition program that will cover part of your LMU tuition, you must notify the Financial Aid Office to ensure these resources are coordinated with other financial aid.

 Recipients of LMU tuition benefits or tuition exchange programs that meet 100% of LMU tuition costs are NOT eligible to receive the following forms of financial aid.